harishkadamudi/hystrix-examples/README.md

 Examples are pretty straight forward.
 Examples are provided with the Main class you can easily run and understand.

 Test class [TestCommandHelloWorld](https://github.com/harishkadamudi/hystrix-examples/blob/master/src/main/java/command/TestCommandHelloWorld.java) explores Synchronous, Asynchronous & Reactive Execution.

+Request Collapsing

+Request collapsing enables multiple requests to be batched into a single HystrixCommand instance execution.

+A collapser can use the batch size and the elapsed time since the creation of the batch as triggers for executing a batch.

+Test Class [TestBatchCommand] (https://github.com/harishkadamudi/hystrix-examples/blob/master/src/main/java/command/collapser/TestBatchCommand.java) demonstrate Batch collapsing.